wedapashi/cpp/05_constructors/README.md

 ### Explicit usage:

-You may not always want the implicit converion from primitive type to user-defined type happen without neing noticed.
+You may not always want the converion (from primitive type to user-defined type) to happen without being noticed.
 It is usually recommended that the single argument constructors taking a primitve type argument should be marked as `explicit`.

     explicit foo(uint32_t a=1) {